venhoai/jolla-mind2/FAQ.md

 mcetool -l
 ```
 ## How to Fix the KEYGEN_FAIL error when trying to login
-The Services were not properlly strated.
+The Services were not properlly started.
 So you will have to start them manually again.

 Switch to root
 ``` shell